stas-schaller/keeper-killercoda-scenarios/ksm-z-integration-external-secrets/step1.md

 ### Create Secret to store KSM Config Base64

 Create regular Kubernetes Secret to store KSM Config Base64 that will be used by External Secrets to authenticate against Keeper Security.

+> Replace [KSM CONFIG] with the Base64 encoded KSM Config

 ```shell
 kubectl apply -f - <<EOF